Applying to Study or Work Abroad

 3. If your application is shortlisted, we will contact you by mid-January to invite you to sign up for an interview slot.

-4. Your interview will take place between 21st and 25th January 2019.
+4. Your interview will take place at the end of January.
 We cannot offer alternative interview dates.
 We will interview students individually for the majority of programmes.
 However, we need to interview a large number of students, therefore interviews for some programmes may be held in groups of 4 - 8 students.

 5. We will email you to let you know the outcome of your interview within approximately five working days of your interview.

 6. If you are successful at interview stage and receive a conditional offer from us, you need to accept or decline the offer, normally within 24 hours of receipt.

 7. If you accept your conditional offer, we will contact you to guide you through the next steps in preparing for your placement.